Managing Your CI/CD Build Notifications

 Integrated Notification Services

-If the service you’re looking for isn’t on the list, you might be able to use the webhook option but if not, feel free to reach out to us (see bottom of the page).
+If the service you’re looking for isn’t on the list, you might be able to use the webhook option.

 Configuring Build Notifications